5jt/dyalog-cookbook/manuscript/settings.md

 leanpub-end-insert
 ~~~

-We've included ADOC and IniFiles to the DYAPP's build list.
+We've included IniFiles to the DYAPP's build list.
 We'll use IniFiles to handle INI files.

 ADOC is useful for reading a class's documentation.
 The APLTree library scripts all have ADOC documentation.
 You can read it in a browser:

 ~~~
-#.ADOC.Browse #.IniFiles
+]adoc_browse #.IniFiles
 ~~~

 The DYAPP's`Run` command now calls `MyApp.Start`, specifying the mode.